ROUND TABLE Chapter 1.0

 The judge for our competition was Mr. Jasmeet Singh who is himself an entrepreneur, having his very own startup called Closer Singh.
 Adding the cherry on top, he’s also the club president in one of the clubs of Toastmasters International.

 The topic for GD was inspired by the recent times of pandemic, Online vs Offline Marketing.
-The entrepreneurial world needs a firm marketing base at every point of their journey.
+The entrepreneurial world needs a firm marketing base at every point of its journey.
 Jasmeet Sir gave valuable advice on oratory skills to the participants before starting.
 One such valuable piece of advice was to be assertive while expressing your views and the practicability of the model being suggested by the participant.

 Each participant was judged on basis of :